On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

-Part (i) of Theorem \ref{main} establishes the global model selection consistency of BGMM, similar to previous Bayesian results from \citet{johnson12} and \citet{liang13} for Gaussian regression and generalized linear models.
-Based on the BGMM posterior, the zero components of the true parameter $\theta_0$ are estimated to be zero w.p.a.1.
-This indicates the {\it superefficiency} of the BGMM method if the true value $\theta_0$ is sparse as $p$ grows with $n$.
-It also implies that the MAP model $\hat \M$ will be asymptotically the same as the true model $\M_0$.
+Part (i) of Theorem \ref{main} establishes the global model selection consistency of BGMM, similar to previous Bayesian results from \citet{johnson12} and \citet{liang13} for the normal linear model and the generalized linear models.
+Based on the BGMM posterior, the zero components of the true parameter $\theta_0$ are estimated to be zero with $P_{\D}$ probability approaching 1.
+It also implies that asymptotically the MAP model $\hat \M$ converges to the true model $\M_0$ in $P_{\D}$-probability.
 This parallels the frequentist model selection results via penalization for moment based models and estimating equations (\citealt{wang12}, \citealt{leng12}, \citealt{cho13}, etc.)\\

 Part (ii) of Theorem \ref{main} establishes an asymptotic normality result, in the sense that the total variation difference between the BGMM posterior measure and a $k_0$-dimensional normal distribution concentrated on the true model converges to zero in probability as the sample size increases.
 This is a direct extension of the Bayesian CLT result in \citet{ch03} and \citet{bc09} from a single full model space to the joint of all submodel spaces.
-Because the BGMM posterior is a mixture distribution on $2^p$ model spaces $\Theta(\M)$ with different dimensions, we do not present the total variation distance in terms of the difference between two densities $q(\theta|\D)$ and $\phi(\theta_1;\bar \theta_{\M_0,1}, (\G_{\M_0}^\top \V_n^{-1} \G_{\M_0})^{-1}/n)$.
+Because the BGMM posterior is a mixture distribution on $2^p$ model spaces $\Theta(\M)$ with different dimensions, we do not present result using the $L_1$ distance between two densities $q(\theta|\D)$ and $\phi(\theta_1;\bar \theta_{\M_0,1}, (\G_{\M_0}^\top \V_n^{-1} \G_{\M_0})^{-1}/n)$.
 The asymptotic mean of the normal distribution $\bar \theta_{\M_0, 1}$ is the first order approximation to $\hat \theta_{\M_0,1} = \arg\min_{\theta \in \Theta(\M_0)} \bar g(\D,\theta)^\top \V_n^{-1} \bar g(\D,\theta)$, i.e. the GMM estimator restricted to the subspace $\Theta(\M_0)$.
-Furthermore, given Assumption 6, the generalized information equality is satisfied (\citealt{ch03}), and the asymptotic variance of the limit normal distribution is the same as the corresponding frequentist variance of the GMM estimator $\hat \theta_{\M_0, 1}$. \begin{remark} {\it Bayesian oracle property.} The conclusion of Theorem \ref{main} can be written heuristically as
+Furthermore, given Assumption 6, the generalized information equality is satisfied (\citealt{ch03}), and the asymptotic variance of the limiting normal distribution is the same as the corresponding frequentist variance of the GMM estimator $\hat \theta_{\M_0, 1}$. \begin{remark} {\it Bayesian oracle property.} The conclusion of Theorem \ref{main} can be written heuristically as follows: Let $\theta=(\theta_1^\top,\theta_2^\top)^\top$ be decomposed according to the true model $\M_0$, then